Lapin0t/phd-manuscript/main/04_ogs.typ

 for including it here, is that assuming $ogs.submachine th M$, although there is no hope of defining a substitution operator on normal forms, we can show that the family $Gamma |-> delay.t th (ctx.norm^(#h(0.15em) O)_V th Gamma)$ is a substitution module over values.
-Its substitution action is simple: first evaluate the delayed normal form, embed it into configurations, substitute it using the module structure of configurations, and further evaluate the result.
+Its substitution action is a form of hereditary
+substitution: first evaluate the delayed normal form, embed it into configurations, substitute it using the module structure of configurations, and further evaluate the result.